DeepPhe/DeepPhe-Viz-v1/README.md

 This will start the web server on port 8383 by default.
 You can go to http://localhost:8383/cohortAnalysis to see the result.
 We'll describe the usage and workflow later.

 Note: you can type `lsof -i :8383` to see if port 8383 is being used.
+If you need to use a different port for running the DeepPhe-Viz HTTP server, specify the port number in the DeepPhe-Viz configuration file: `configs/server.json` then restart the DeepPhe-Viz HTTP server.

 ## Usage And Workflow Instructions